Creation of the Chambre de l'assurance

 CIRO has indicated its intention to maintain the same continuing education requirements for mutual fund representatives for the current cycle, ending on November 30, 2027.

 The deadline for completing the Déonto Plus course is November 30, 2027.
-Should this change, we will inform you.
-We recommend that all our members take the course as soon as possible, as it contains notions that are essential to your professional practice.
-It is also recognized by CIRO for 3 PDUs.
+We recommend that all members take the course as soon as possible, as it contains notions that are essential to your professional practice.

 The CSF website, CSF training courses and your Member Area will remain online.
 Log in to your file to chat with our teams or consult our interactive FAQ at your convenience.